-This week on Homeschool Highschool Podcast Ep 83: Homeschooled and Headed for College.
+This week on HSHSP: Homeschooled and Headed for College.
 This post is running concurrently on Ultimate Homeschool Radio Network.

 Many homeschool highschoolers are planning to attend college.
 How about yours?
 We know there’s not one right way to homeschool highschool AND there’s not one right way to do life after highschool.
 Some teens are call right into the workforce, military or missions.
 Others must go through college.